HERE ARE 3 WAYS TO USE A BIBLE DICTIONARY WITH OLIVE TREE

 2) A TRADITIONAL DICTIONARY

-The second way you can utilize the New Interpreter’s Dictionary of the Bible (NIBD) is as a traditional dictionary in the Olive Tree Bible App.
+You can also use these dictionaries in a more traditional sense.
 Just pull down the Go To menu and scroll through this awesome resource as you would a hard-copy dictionary.

 2) THE LOOKUP FEATURE